trolldbois/pytan/doc/DESIGN.md

 # Paths for creating a Python wrapper class for Taniums SOAP API

 ## Path 1 Suds
+  * **Tried this path -- ran into issues with XML typing and WSDL parsing in response, as well as problems with creating null objects**
   * Most desirable path for "right now"
   * DOC URL: https://fedorahosted.org/suds/wiki/Documentation
   * Source URL: https://fedorahosted.org/suds/